The New Hampshire Preservation Alliance

 The New Hampshire Preservation Alliance is governed by a board of directors that includes leaders from around the state who have made significant contributions to the business, public, and nonprofit sectors in New Hampshire.

-Kathy Bogle Shields, Chair, was most recently the executive director of the New Hampshire Community Development Finance Authority, a quasi-state agency that oversees state investment in housing, economic and community development projects.
+Kathy Bogle Shields, Immediate Past Chair, was most recently the executive director of the New Hampshire Community Development Finance Authority, a quasi-state agency that oversees state investment in housing, economic and community development projects.
 Prior to her appointment at NH CDFA, Ms. Shields was manager of Providian Financial Community Grants and Investment Program, and as such led an innovative program to expand and improve child care in the state of New Hampshire and nationally.
 As a volunteer, she chaired the NH Main Street Center board of directors, served as an incorporator of Canterbury Shaker Village and as the inaugural chair of Canterbury's Historic District Commission.
 Currently, she is involved as a local Lake Host, volunteering to help boaters understand the importance of protecting New Hampshire lakes, particularly Clough Pond.
 She lives in Canterbury.

 Sue Booth, Secretary, became the owner of Vintage Kitchens in 1995 after working as a speech therapist for many years.
 She discovered her love for kitchens, renovations and space planning after purchasing a small bungalow in the east end of Manchester.
 Her research and study of kitchens appropriate for her purchase resulted in her current career choice as a kitchen designer.
 Architectural study remains a favorite hobby of Sue and her husband Steve, a finish carpenter.
 In addition to her strong interest in preservation and restoration, Sue enjoys gardening, knitting, sewing, and antique hunting.
 She lives in Canterbury.